Parent page: Installation, Licensing & Management

 This page takes a look at the procedure for installing Altium Designer on a computer.

-To access the Altium Designer Installer, you need to first download and run a small (approx. 26MB) executable –
+To access the Altium Designer Installer (commonly referred to as the Online Installer), you need first to download and run a small (approx. 26MB) executable –

 AltiumDesignerSetup_<Version>.exe.
 This executable is downloaded from the Altium Designer section of the Altium website's Downloads page and can be saved anywhere on your hard disk.